hmcts/rpe-pdf-service/README.md

 API documentation is provided with Swagger:
  - `http://localhost:5500/swagger-ui.html` - UI to interact with the API resources

-NOTE: Swagger scans classes in the `uk.gov.hmcts.reform.cmc.pdfservice.controllers` package.
+NOTE: Swagger scans classes in the `uk.gov.hmcts.reform.pdfservice.controllers` package.

 ### Consuming
 There is a client library provided for java https://github.com/hmcts/cmc-pdf-service-client